 The coolest part?
 Sephora personalizes the experience.

-When launched, the app asks you to take a short quiz so it can better personalize product recommendations, etc. This means that customers don’t have to waste time going through products that aren’t relevant to their needs.
+When launched, the app asks you to take a short quiz so it can better personalize product recommendations.
+This means that customers don’t have to waste time going through products that aren’t relevant to their needs.

 Key Takeaways: Pay attention to what your customers need.

 It’s not always as simple as finding the right size or store location.
-Instead, try thinking of the customer questions you receive the most, and how you can build answers into your Chatbot experience.
+Instead, try thinking of the customer questions you receive the most, and how you can build the answers into your Chatbot experience.

 As for retail, a chatbot example should offer the following basic capabilities: